 Dr. Cohen has been recognized for her teaching and mentoring, and has co-led a 6-year training program in public health policy.

-She is a Senior Editor of Tobacco Control and was recently a voting member of the US Food and Drug Administration's Tobacco Product Scientific Advisory Committee.
+She is Deputy Editor of the journal Tobacco Control and was recently a voting member of the US Food and Drug Administration's Tobacco Product Scientific Advisory Committee.

 Honors and Awards

 2004 - Robin Badgley Award (Teaching, Early Career Category), Department of Public Health Sciences, University of Toronto 2003 - Field Preceptor Award, Department of Public Health Sciences, University of Toronto 2000 - “Mentor of the Year” Award, conferred by the National Mentoring Program of the American Public Health Association